smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnSystemRequest/index.md

 **HTTP flow**

-* SDL sends the PTS snapshot as binary data via an `OnSystemRequest` mobile request from the system to the backend.
+* SDL sends the Policy Table Snapshot (PTS) as binary data via an `OnSystemRequest` mobile request from the system to the back-end.
 Both the "url" that the PTS will be forwarded to and the "timeout" must be taken from the Local Policy Table.
     * If no "url" is provided in the Local Policy Table, it is supposed that the mobile application will send the Policy Table Update data back to SDL.

 `RequestType` defines the type of the requested data from a mobile device or the cloud.
-The HMI may request this data, but it's SDL's responsibility to block a `SystemRequest` in case the request intends to transfer a data type not allowed by the policy table.
+The HMI may request this data, but it ³s SDL's responsibility to block a `SystemRequest` in case the request intends to transfer a data type not allowed by the Policy Table.
 `requestSubType` is filled for supporting OEM proprietary data exchanges.

 The HMI is informed about `requestTypes`, `requestSubType` that are allowed by policies via [OnAppPermissionChanged](../../sdl/onapppermissionchanged) and [OnAppRegistered](../onappregistered).

 !!!
 NOTE

-If the HMI sends `OnSystemRequest` with a request type disallowed by the policy table, SDL will ignore it.
+If the HMI sends `OnSystemRequest` with a request type disallowed by the Policy Table, SDL will ignore it.
-In case PT contains some value for `requestSubType` param and the HMI sends `OnSystemRequest` with `requestSubType=<not_in_PT>`, SDL does not forward this notification to mobile app.
+In case Policy Table contains some value for `requestSubType` param and the HMI sends `OnSystemRequest` with `requestSubType=<not_in_PT>`, SDL does not forward this notification to mobile app.

 !!!

 _**SyncP NOTE**_
- 1. It's SyncP responsibility to encrypt and encode PTS file and provide it to SDL via OnSystemRequest HMI API ("filename") parameter.
+ 1. It is SyncP responsibility to encrypt and encode PTS file and provide it to SDL via OnSystemRequest HMI API ("filename") parameter.
- 2. It's SyncP responsibility to choose an application for sending PTU and start timer (for future retry strategy) after sending OnSystemRequest to SDL.
+ 2. It is SyncP responsibility to choose an application for sending PTU and start timer (for future retry strategy) after sending OnSystemRequest to SDL.

 !!!
 MUST
 1. Send `OnSystemRequest`, if specific data is requested from the mobile device/cloud, or binary data needs to be sent to the mobile device.